Modesty

 Modesty, sometimes known as demureness, is a mode of dress and deportment which intends to avoid the encouraging of sexual attraction in others.
-The word "modesty" comes from the Latin word modestus which means "keeping within measure".
-Standards of modesty are culturally and context dependent and vary widely.
-In this use, it may be considered inappropriate or immodest to reveal certain parts of the body.
-In some societies, modesty may involve women covering their bodies completely and not talking to men who are not immediate family members; in others, a fairly revealing but one-piece bathing costume is considered modest while other women wear bikinis.
-In some countries, exposure of the body in breach of community standards of modesty is also considered to be public indecency, and public nudity is generally illegal in most of the world and regarded as indecent exposure.
-For example, Stephen Gough, a lone man attempting to walk naked from south to north in the United Kingdom, was repeatedly imprisoned.
-However, nudity is at times tolerated in some societies; for example by Digambara monks in India, who renounce clothing for ascetic reasons, and during a World Naked Bike Ride.
+The word modesty comes from the Latin word modestus which means 'keeping within measure'.

+In this use, revealing certain body parts is considered inappropriate, thus immodest.
+In conservative Middle Eastern societies, modesty may involve women completely covering their bodies with a niqab and not talking to men who are not immediate family members.
+In Christian Anabaptist and similar sects, it may involve women wearing only ankle-length skirts, blouses up to the collar, and often a small head covering or shawl.
+In some societies, a one-piece swimsuit may be considered modest while wearing a bikini is not.
+In most countries, exposure of the body in breach of community standards of modesty, as well as public nudity, is considered indecent exposure and is usually punished by law.

-In semi-public contexts standards of modesty can vary by region.
-Nudity may be acceptable in public single-sex changing rooms at swimming baths, for example, or for mass medical examination of people for military service.
-In private, standards again depend upon the circumstances.
-A person who would never disrobe in the presence of the opposite sex in a social context might unquestioningly do so for a medical examination; others might allow examination, but only by a person of the same sex.
+Nudity may be acceptable in public single-sex changing rooms at swimming baths, for example, or for mass medical examinations of military personnel.
+A person who would never disrobe in the presence of the opposite sex in a social context might unquestioningly do so for a medical examination, while others might allow such examination but only by a person of the same sex.

+Overall, standards of modesty vary widely around the world because of sociocultural and contextual differences and particular situations.

+In 2023, global spending on modest fashion reached $254 billion, with projections estimating growth to $473 billion by 2025.